SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.3.1 Average marine acidity (pH) measured at agreed suite of representative sampling stations

-This query consists of 1 phrase. **It should be combined with marine terms with `AND`**

 The target is interpreted to cover research that focuses on the impacts of acidification, so that these can be minimized and addressed.
 "Minimize [the impacts]" is ok to interpret, but "address the impacts" is harder to know what it covers.
 Thus this query is left open in terms of actions.

-The basic structure is *acidification + impacts*.
+The general structure is *acidification + impacts*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 `ph` was considered as an *acidification* term, but returns results from industrial processes, thus is combined in phrases. `OA` will find "okadeic acid" (shellfish poisoning) if used alone, hence the `AND ocean$` term (marine is not included, as often use "marine toxin").